Skip to main content

 Sign InTry a scan

-Small antique heart-shaped pendant watch with a dark oxidized case, white enamel dial with Roman numerals, and a top-winding crown. - view 1
+Antique Victorian heart-shaped pendant watch with white enamel dial and Roman numerals. - view 1

 1/3